starfighterheavy/rapido/README.md

 Rapido is a simple, highly opinionated library that can be included into your Rails controllers to enforce standardized behavior and security.

+## Example

+Below is a typical example of a class using Rapido.
+More examples are available in the [dummy application](https://github.com/starfighterheavy/rapido/tree/master/test/dummy).

+"""
+class DocumentsController < ApplicationController include Rapido::ApiController

+  attr_permitted :file, file_name, :category

+  belongs_to :user, getter: :current_user

+  present_with DocumentPresenter

+  present_collection_with DocumentPresenter, :query # Query could be a string supplied as a URL parameter to search documents by name. end
+"""

 ## API

 ### `attr_permitted`